Jack Freeman (American football, born 1922)

-Jack Lenard Freeman (January 20, 1922 – July 23, 1990) was an American football guard for the Brooklyn Dodgers of the AAFC.
+Jack Lenard Freeman (January 20, 1922 – July 23, 1990) was an American professional football guard for the Brooklyn Dodgers of the All-America Football Conference (AAFC).
 He played college football at Texas.

-College football career
+College career

 Freeman played football for the Texas Longhorns from 1938 to 1942.
 He was inducted into the Texas Longhorn Hall of Honor, which he helped organize, in 1989.

-Professional football career
+Professional career

 Philadelphia-Pittsburgh Steagles

-Freeman was drafted in the 27th round of the 1943 NFL Draft by the Pittsburgh Steelers, who would later temporarily merge with the Philadelphia Eagles to form the Philadelphia-Pittsburgh Steagles for the 1943 NFL season.
+Freeman was drafted in the 27th round of the 1943 NFL draft by the Pittsburgh Steelers, who would later temporarily merge with the Philadelphia Eagles to form the Philadelphia-Pittsburgh Steagles for the 1943 NFL season.

 However, Freeman did not play with the Steagles in 1943, as he was completing his Army Air Corps training at Randolph Air Base in San Antonio, Texas.
 He instead played football for two years at Randolph, and for one year at Fort Worth Army Air Base.

 Brooklyn Dodgers

 In 1946, Freeman moved to New York to play for the Brooklyn Dodgers of the All-America Football Conference.
 He played twelve games with the Dodgers, starting three of them.